With its long and adorably silky coat and deep, intelligent eyes, the Havanese has won many hearts around the world.

 3 Little-known facts about the Havanese puppies

-To help you realize if the Havanese puppy fits your lifestyle, here are some little-known fact about them.
+To help you realize if the Havanese puppy fits your lifestyle, here are some little-known facts about them.

 - They sometimes eat their poop!